VET – Vocational Education and Training

 What is VET?

 VET stands for Vocational Education and Training.
-It combines practical learning with industry knowledge and helps students build skills for specific careers while still at school.
+It combines hands-on learning with industry-relevant knowledge, helping students develop practical skills for specific careers—often while they are still at school.

 Why choose VET?